Frequently Asked Questions

 What does keto-adaptation or becoming fat adapted mean?

 This is the process in which your body changes from running primarily on glycogen (glucose via dietary carbohydrates) to ketones (healthy fats) as its energy source.
+Becoming fat adapted is a long-term metabolic state in which your body has switched from burning glucose to using fats for energy.

 How can a ketogenic diet help me to lose weight?